 This lovely beach consists of seven acres of sunshine and fun!
 You will find other amenities here including benches, café, gift shop, picnic tables, playground and more!
 You may be sharing the beach with tern sea birds as they use some areas as their breeding grounds.

 Home to the purest white sand that is made up of 99% quartz and sparkling beauty!
 Named the number one beach in the United States numerous times, Siesta Key will dazzle you in its total luxury!

 The sand is cool to the touch so you don’t need to worry about burning your feet when walking barefoot on this beach.
 The perfect place to enjoy the day full of sunshine and relaxation!

 Fort De Soto State Park and Beach

 Named the Best Beach For Families by USA Today in 2014, Fort De Soto will definitely leave you with unforgettable memories.
-Besides the kid’s attractions of the Pirate’s Ship playground, you can indulge yourself in history and adventure throughout the park’s 1,136 acres and five islands.
+Besides the kid’s attractions of the Pirate’s Ship playground, you can indulge yourself in history and venture throughout the parks 1,136 acres and five islands.

 Bean Point Beach

 If you are looking for a discreet unique and pristine place that only few people know about, then this spot will have you saying Wow!
 Anna Maria Island is one a most luxurious charming beach destinations you can find.
 Anna Maria Island is a barrier island on the Coast of Manatee County with the Gulf of Mexico surrounding its borders.